 Neurocognitive dysfunction has been shown in several neuropsychiatric disorders and in some patients there is speculated to be the underlying pathology.
-For example patients with OCD suffer from a series cognitive dysfunctions such as inability to inhibit their prepotent response (response inhibition) in addition to their obsessive and compulsive symptoms.
+For example, patients with OCD suffer from a series of cognitive dysfunctions such as the inability to inhibit their prepotent response (response inhibition) in addition to their obsessive and compulsive symptoms.
 Another neurocognitive research focus is trying to understand the underpinning neuropsychiatric disorders.
 Current projects include:

 - Cognitive dysfunction in MDD and how they improve after successful rTMS treatment

 - Underlying cognitive dysfunction in mild traumatic brain injury

 Dr. Ben Prasad – rTMS psychiatrist

 Sara Wikstrom – rTMS nurse

 Benjamin Meek – research assistant

 Modirrousta M, Meek BP, Wikstrom S. (2018).
 The efficacy of twice-daily versus once-daily sessions of repetitive transcranial magnetic stimulation in the treatment of major depressive disorder.
 Journal of Neuropsychiatric Disease and Treatment.
 14:309-316.

 Tachere OR, Modirrousta M. (2017).
 Beyond Anxiety and Agitation: A Clinical Approach to Akathisia.
 Australian Family Physician.
 46(5):296-298.